Bullying in the Workplace – What You Can Do Yourself

 Reflect internally

 It is important not to consider bullying as unpreventable.
-By looking at your whole self and by dealing with your own self-esteem, looking at any sensitivities, and vulnerabilities you were feeling, you may be then in a position to make a simple challenge and by doing so allow the bully to realise the impact of their behaviour.
+By looking at your whole self and by dealing with your own self-esteem, looking at any sensitivities, and vulnerabilities you were feeling, you may then be in a position to make a simple challenge and by doing so allow the bully to realise the impact of their behaviour.

 During my years as a solicitor, a client once complained that a person accused him of being a sexual predator.
 As a solicitor, you can only act by firing off one or more legal bullets and this didn’t fit neatly into selecting the weapon, not least the fact that other anti-social behaviour might come back at him.